Flying a dog to Hawaii may seem like a lot of fun, but unfortunately it isn’t as easy as hopping onto a plane with your furry friend.

 Most airlines allow flying a dog to Hawaii.
 However, depending on the airline you fly with, pet policies differ.

-When flying with a dog, it’s important to check airline pet policies before booking any travel.
+When flying with a dog to Hawaii, it’s important to check airline pet policies before booking any travel.
 Different airline’s have different rules for flying with dogs, including which dog breeds are allowed, the size and weight of dogs that are permitted, and the number of dogs they allow.
 Fees also vary between airlines.

 According to US law, no domestic airline can refuse travel to licensed service animals.
 Requirements for service animals differ because they need to stay with their owners.
 With that said, owners will need to provide extra certification, to prove the dog qualifies as a service dog.

-For a list of airlines that allow dogs to fly in the cabin with their owners, check 13 Airlines That Allow Flying With Dogs In-Cabin [2020 Prices & Policies].
+For a list of airlines that allow dogs to fly in the cabin with their owners, check 21 Airlines That Allow Flying With Dogs In-Cabin [Prices & Policies].

 Which dog breeds are banned from visiting Hawaii?